 On July 3, after crossing 12 nations and traveling more than 25,000 kilometers, I will ride into Calgary.
-With me will be my horses Mac and Smokey and Clara will be by my side as this ride and my dream comes to a fitting close in the place where it all began.
+With me will be my horses Mac and Smokey and my girlfriend Clara will be by my side as this ride and my dream comes to a fitting close in the place where it all began.

 Sometimes things do not happen when or the way we envision them.
 But that’s life.
 As Jason Thomson, a champion Ontario cowboy, and my high school roping coach, once told me, “Hope for the best.
 Plan for the worst.
 Take what comes.”
 Hold on to your dreams.
 You, too, will be back in the saddle in no time.
 We will ride again!